GnosisAssembler/Octobook/README.md

     ...
 ```

-Also you must go in the newly created app's [dashboard](https://github.com/settings/developers) and replace "Homepage URL" and "Authorization callback URL" either with _http://localhost:3000_ if you are going to run the app locally, or with you heroku link if you are going to deploy the app to heroku.
+Also you must go in the newly created app's [dashboard](https://github.com/settings/developers) and replace "Homepage URL" and "Authorization callback URL" either with _http://localhost:3000_ if you are going to run the app locally, or with your heroku link if you are going to deploy the app to heroku.

 ![git](img-samples/git.png?raw=true)